bhly/SalesTax/README.md

 # SalesTax
-A simple Java program that accepts a dollar amount and province from the user and calculates the appropriate sales tax.
+This program accepts a dollar amount and province from the user and calculates the appropriate sales tax.

+A simple demonstration of one use for a HashMap.